 • editorconfig — Maintains consistent coding styles for multiple developers across various editors and IDEs.

-• exa – Replaces ls with modern defaults
+• eza — Replaces ls with modern defaults.
+Maintained fork of the now-archived exa.

 • fd — Replaces find with a really ergonomic API.